james-geiger/writing/src/poetry/Untitled 3.md

 Yet there you are, celebratory balloons in hand, standing over one of thousands of markers.

-Today must have been the day, a few months ago, when they were blowing out fifty six candles on a cake.
+Today must have been the day, some years ago now, when they were blowing out fifty six candles on a cake.

 Now today it's your turn to be breathless— longing, overwhelmed by your sense of grief.

-It's not been long; you can still count the missed moments, phone calls, shared meals, embraces—
+It hasn't seemed long; you still count the missed moments, phone calls, shared meals, embraces—

 The balloons dance in the wind, shimmering joyfully